IvanVojtko/googlefit-homeassistant/README.md

 <https://console.cloud.google.com/apis/library/fitness.googleapis.com>
 and enable API.

 To allow HA access your Fit data, you need to complete a challenge.
 It can't be completed by HA so that's why you need to use `get_credentials.py` script.
-Run script, open the generated URL, allow access and don't forget to tick mark all permissions.
+First install all the requirements using `python -m pip install -r requirements.txt`.
+Then run script `python get_credentials.py`, open the generated URL, allow access and don't forget to tick mark all permissions.
 This script will generate  `.google_fit.token` file.
 Copy this file to your HA configuration directory.

 ## Sensors